fahim-muntasir-niloy/Draft_n_Pray/README.md

 1. Push your code to GitHub
 2. Connect your repo to [Streamlit Cloud](https://streamlit.io/cloud)
 3. Deploy automatically
-4. Users can input their own API keys in the web interface
+4. Users input their own API keys in the web interface

 ### Other Platforms
 - **Heroku**: Use the Streamlit buildpack
 - **Railway**: Deploy with Railway's Python support
 - **Vercel**: Use Vercel's Python runtime

+## 🔒 Security Notes

+- API keys are stored securely in memory during the session
+- The `.env` file is automatically created but should be kept secure
+- **Never commit your `.env` file to version control**
+- Use environment variables in production deployments

+## 🎯 Use Cases

+### Academic Applications
+- Research lab applications
+- Conference paper submissions
+- Collaboration requests
+- Grant applications

+### Job Applications
+- Cover letters
+- Networking emails
+- Follow-up messages
+- Thank you notes

+### Business Communication
+- may be (wont recommend lol)

 ## 🔧 Customization